castorichy/alx-zero_day/0x03-git/README.md

-This is my ALX school git work
+This is my ALX school git work,
+It contains update of my repo.